RunestoneInteractive/RunestoneServer/pip/source/Assignments/week6.rst

 This problem set will walk you through making a series of improvements to the guess function.
-Right now, it picks a random letter from the alphabet and guesses it if it hasn't been guessed already.
-But with more information, we can change the function to make a better guess that is more likely to be in a word.
+Right now, it picks a random letter from the alphabet and guesses it if (even if it was guessed previously!)
+But with more information, we can change the function to make a better guess that is more likely to be in the word.

 First, take a look at the game function.